Mutualism (biology)

+A prominent example of pollination mutualism is with bees and flowering plants.
+Bees use these plants as their food source with pollen and nectar.
+In turn, they transfer pollen to other nearby flowers, inadvertently allowing for cross-pollination.
+Cross-pollination has become essential in plant reproduction and fruit/seed production.
+The bees get their nutrients from the plants, and allow for successful fertilization of plants, demonstrating a mutualistic relationship between two seemingly-unlike species.

-Mutualism has also been linked to major evolutionary events, such as the evolution of the eukaryotic cell (symbiogenesis) or the colonization of land by plants in association with mycorrhizal fungi.
+Mutualism has also been linked to major evolutionary events, such as the evolution of the eukaryotic cell (symbiogenesis) and the colonization of land by plants in association with mycorrhizal fungi.

 Types

 Resource-resource relationships

 Mutualistic relationships can be thought of as a form of "biological barter" in mycorrhizal associations between plant roots and fungi, with the plant providing carbohydrates to the fungus in return for primarily phosphate but also nitrogenous compounds.
 Other examples include rhizobia bacteria that fix nitrogen for leguminous plants (family Fabaceae) in return for energy-containing carbohydrates.
 Metabolite exchange between multiple mutualistic species of bacteria has also been observed in a process known as cross-feeding.

 Service-resource relationships

 Service-resource relationships are common.
 Three important types are pollination, cleaning symbiosis, and zoochory.

 In pollination, a plant trades food resources in the form of nectar or pollen for the service of pollen dispersal.
 However, daciniphilous Bulbophyllum orchid species trade sex pheromone precursor or booster components via floral synomones/attractants in a true mutualistic interactions with males of Dacini fruit flies (Diptera: Tephritidae: Dacinae).

 Phagophiles feed (resource) on ectoparasites, thereby providing anti-pest service, as in cleaning symbiosis.

 Elacatinus and Gobiosoma, genera of gobies, feed on ectoparasites of their clients while cleaning them.